tfausak/gizmo-gg/paladin/README.markdown

   launching the HTTP server.
 You may want to do this to run extra workers, for instance.

+- **PALADIN_WORKER**: Defaults to `True`.
+Set this to `False` to avoid launching the worker that parses replays.
+You may want to do this to run extra servers, for instance.

 ## Migrate

 It used to be that you had to run the migrations manually.
 Now they are run